-The softest dinner rolls ever!
+The softest dinner rolls you'll ever have.

-Never buy dinner rolls again!!
 Easy 7 ingredient soft dinner rolls – they practically melt in your mouth.
 If you’re looking for a fool-proof recipe, this is the one.
 Typically served as a side dish, these buttery soft petite rounds are just as irresistible on their own.
 Brushed with honey butter and sprinkled with flaky sea salt, all I have to say is good luck eating just one.

 Why you'll love my recipe.